Portfolio-Projects42/front-end-projects/guides/dev-server/loading-modules/loading-modules.md

-# Dev Server >> Loading modules ||20
+# Dev Server  Loading modules ||20

 In the previous guide, we learned how to install the dev server and create a simple webpage.
 In this section, we will learn how to load javascript modules.

 ## Adding a module script

-To load module from HTML, we need to add a module script to our page.
+To load module from HTML, we need to add a module script to my page.
 Let's start with a simple example:

 ```html
 <!DOCTYPE html>